barchart/marketdata-api-js/docs/content/sdk/connection-adapter.md

 **Access**: public
 **Import**: @barchart/marketdata-api-js/lib/connection/adapter/WebSocketAdapterFactory
 **File**: ./lib/connection/adapter/WebSocketAdapterFactory.js
->An abstract definition for an object that builds [WebSocketAdapter](/content/sdk/connection-adapter?id=websocketadapter) instances.
+>An abstract definition for an factory that builds [WebSocketAdapter](/content/sdk/connection-adapter?id=websocketadapter) instances.
 It is unlikely that SDK consumers will need to implement this class.